Data Classification Guide

 What is data classification?

-Data classification is the process of separating and organizing data into relevant groups (“classes”) based on their shared characteristics, such as their level of sensitivity and the risks they present, and the compliance regulations that protect them.
-To protect sensitive data, it must be located, then classified according to its level of sensitivity and tagged.
-Then enterprises must handle each group of data in ways that ensure only authorized people can gain access, both internally and externally, and that the data is always handled in full compliance with all relevant regulations.
+Data classification is the process of separating and organizing data into relevant groups (“classes”) based on their shared characteristics, such as their level of sensitivity, the risks they present, and the compliance regulations that protect them.
+To protect sensitive data, it must be located, classified according to its level of sensitivity, and accurately tagged.
+Then, enterprises must handle each group of data in ways that ensure only authorized people can gain access, both internally and externally, and that the data is always handled in full compliance with all relevant regulations.

-When done right, data classification makes using and protecting data easier and more efficient.
-Yet, it’s often overlooked or given short-shift, especially when organizations don’t understand its full purpose, scope, and capabilities.
+When done correctly, data classification makes using and protecting data easier and more efficient.
+However, this process is often overlooked, especially when organizations don’t understand its full purpose, scope, and capabilities.

 This guide provides a comprehensive overview of data classification to help organizations understand how it works and where it fits within an enterprise data security and privacy program.